Allopurinol

 Use with alcohol

-• Alcohol can trigger an attack of gout.
+• Alcohol can trigger a flare of gout.
 When taking allopurinol, keep your alcohol intake to a safe amount, 1 to 2 standard drinks, several times a week.

-• In addition to alcohol, other things that may trigger an acute gout attack include dehydration, diuretics (fluid tablets) and stopping allopurinol treatment.
+• In addition to alcohol, other things that may trigger a gout flare include dehydration, diuretics (fluid tablets) and stopping allopurinol treatment.

 Use in pregnancy and when breastfeeding